seraphinush-gaming/tera-mysterium/content/en/activities/fishing.en.md

 ![icon_anglersWhiskers]

-Angler's Whiskers is an Armor: Mask slot item to help decreases waiting time on fish bite and auto-fishing time.
+Angler's Whiskers is an Armor: Mask slot item to help decrease waiting time on fish bite and auto-fishing time.
 It can be upgraded to tier X, however requires multiple Angler's Whiskers, lots of Pulsating Essences, and good RNG.

 Angler's Whiskers can be crafted through the Processing profession.